Process Overview

 Should I write my project abstract for a general audience?

-We recommend that you write an abstract that would be appropriate to submit to a conference in your field.
+We recommend that you begin by drafting an abstract that you feel would be appropriate to submit to a conference in your field.
 In other words, it should be written for an audience that knows your discipline or area of study well, but may not know much about your specific research question.

-Attendees at URD will come from a wide range of fields; as you prepare to answer questions about your work at the event, you should consider how to explain your project to people from a wide range of perspectives, ranging from an expert in your field to someone with little knowledge of it.
+Reflecting on the perspective of non-specialists as you write your abstract will be useful preparation for the Undergraduate Research Day poster session.
+Attendees will come from a wide range of fields; as you prepare to answer questions about your work at the event, you should consider how to explain your project to people from a wide range of perspectives, ranging from an expert in your field to someone with little knowledge of it.

 How long should my project abstract be?